Feeling a bit overwhelmed about booking a wedding DJ?

 Many couples find booking a DJ daunting and leave it until the end of the planning process.

-A recent survey of couples by Hitched saw 76% place entertainment and guest satisfaction as the most important thing about their day.
 They know booking a good DJ is crucial to the success of an evening but it’s usually something they have little experience with.

-While many don’t know where to start, most have a very clear idea of what they DON’T want.
+While many don’t know where to start most have a very clear idea of what they DON’T want, having been to weddings where the dance floor has been empty and the music off point.

 So how can you find a DJ who will deliver what you want?